Brawlboxgaming/Variety-Pack/README.md

 # Variety Pack
-Variety Pack is a Mario Kart Wii distribution which was build on the engine [Pulsar](https://github.com/MelgMKW/Pulsar), created by MelgMKW.
+Variety Pack is a Mario Kart Wii distribution which was build on the engine [Pulsar](https://github.com/MelgMKW/Pulsar).
 If you would like to see further information about the distribution, please visit the wiki page: [Variety Pack](https://wiki.tockdom.com/wiki/Variety_Pack).

 # Pulsar